 Food and candy, expensive clothing, and items that are valuable or sentimental are all best left at home.
 Hotpots, kettles, electric appliances, cell phones, computers, TVs, DVD/Video players, candles, matches, and knives are all strictly forbidden at camp and will be confiscated.
-For a more complete list, please refer to the Camper and Parent Handbook.
+For a more complete list, please refer to the Family Handbook.

 What kind of medical facilities does camp have?